Botswana cuisine: Popular dishes

-Seswaa, tshotlho or leswao (pounded beef) is a very popular traditional meat dish made for most special occasions.
-Usually prepared by men, it is cooked in a three-legged iron pot, simmered until soft, with only salt, cooking oil and water.
-It is usually prepared using goat meat or beef and it is a staple in most traditional occasions such as funerals and weddings.
+Seswaa, tshotlho or leswao (pounded beef) is a popular traditional meat dish made for most special occasions.
+Usually prepared by men, it is cooked in a three-legged iron pot, simmered until soft with only salt, cooking oil and water.
+It is usually prepared using goat meat or beef and it is a staple in meals associated with traditional occasions such as funerals and weddings.

-Another type is serobe, in which the intestines and some offals of goat, sheep or cow are cooked until soft.
+Another type is serobe, in which the intestines and other offal of goat, sheep or cow are cooked until soft.
 Before cooking, the intestines are thoroughly washed.
 If the animal is sheep or goat, the trotters are included.
 For this food to be serobe, a scissor used to cut meat is used to cut the intestines into small pieces.

 The other type of meat is of chicken.
 Traditionally grown chicken (free-range) is considered to be tastier than commercially grown chickens.
 By cooking a traditionally grown chicken for a guest, a host shows special hospitality.
 Cooking chicken in a three-legged iron pot on an open fire gives it the best flavour.
 Chicken meat is usually eaten with dumplings or pap.

 Bogobe is made by putting sorghum, maize or millet flour into boiling water, stirring into a soft paste, and then cooking it slowly.
 Sometimes the sorghum or maize is fermented before cooking for some days to make it sour.
 This dish is called ting.
 This sour porridge can be cooked and eaten with meat or milk and sugar.
 Without the milk and sugar, ting Another way of making bogobe is to add sour milk and a cooking melon (lerotse).
 This dish is called tophi by the Kalanga tribe.

 Bread flour is not part of the basic diet, but has been imported for some years, so there are various bread recipes that have become part of the national food.
-The most common are dumplings (matlebekwaneor madombi), flat cakes (diphaphatha) and fat cakes (magwinya).
+The most common are dumplings (matlebelekwaneor madombi), flat cakes (diphaphatha) and fat cakes (magwinya).
 For these, the flour is made into dough which is cooked in different ways such as boiling with meat, cooking in hot oil or on hot coals putting on a pot lead.

 Popular foods in remote areas include morama bean, a huge underground tuber, and an edible fungus.
 Mopane worm, caterpillar of the moth Gonimbrasia belina, is cooked in hot ashes, boiled, or dried and fried.